elatella/deep-prepyto-paper/manuscript.md

 #### Adaptive Localized Threshold

-although the global threshold reveals almost all desired synaptic vesicles due to variation in the intensity of vesicles surrounding some binarized labels that are far away from the spherical shape of vesicles.
-First, by looking at the extent value(Ratio of pixels in the region to pixels in the total bounding box.
-Computed as area / (rows * cols)) and the size of each particle’s binary label we can capture those vesicles that are get connected and those vesicles that captured partially.
+Although the global threshold reveals almost all desired synaptic vesicles due to variation in the intensity of vesicles surrounding but some binarized labels are far away from the spherical shape of vesicles.
+First, by looking at the size of each particle’s binary label and the extent value (Ratio of pixels in the region to pixels in the total bounding box.
+Computed as area / (rows * cols)) we can capture those vesicles that are get connected and those vesicles that captured partially.
 Then by searching more into the probability mask, we try to expand the partially detected vesicles and separate those close connected vesicles by searching between the initial threshold and one to find a better finner threshold that can separate these vesicles.

 #### Radial Profile